Gageperrin/it-notes/it-topics/cissp.md

 6. The service provider approves access.

 **SAML Terminology**:
-- **Assertion**: Covers authentication, authorization, and attributes.
+- **Assertion**: Three types including authentication, authorization, and attributes.
 Written in XML.
 - **Protocol**: Defines how entities request or respond to requests.
 - **Bindings**: Maps SAML onto standard communication protocols.
 - **Profiles**: Specifies how SAML is used for specific business use cases.